Rose storms into contention at Quail Hollow

 "It would be nice to go back (to the U.S. Open) with the confidence of having just won a tournament."

+"It's a course that lets me hit driver a lot and for that reason it probably fits my game well and that's why I play well here.

+"I think I hit it better today than yesterday.
+I've been working really hard to have weeks like this and I'm going to keep working and more weeks like this will come."

-Flores, who made his eagle when he holed out from 105 yards at the par-four 11th hole, has put himself in good position to record his first win on tour but refuses to look too far ahead.
+Co-leader Flores, who has not won on tour, made an eagle when he holed out from 105 yards at the par-four 11th hole.

-"I've tried to refuse to think about winning," said Flores.
-"I just try to play my best each day and be very, very patient, because a lot of times in the past I've tried to be too perfect and for some reason this sport doesn't really work out that way."
+It was not a good day for the two biggest names in the field as Phil Mickelson shot 75 to fall seven strokes back while Rory McIlroy carded a 76, his worst ever score here, to plunge 10 shots behind.
+Both putted poorly.

+"I can't believe the difference in putting from yesterday to today," said British Open champion Mickelson, who had 34 putts.